megazordcarioca/compute-methods/README.md

 # compute-methods
- A three compute methods to analyse one approach for college exam of compute intelligence 1
+ A three compute methods to analyse one approach for college exam of computational intelligence 1